 The temperature of the water

 Poached eggs should be made in enough water that is hot enough that is starts to form little bubbles.
 Fill a wide mouthed pot with water and wait for it to start showing soft bubbles.
 The moment you see that turn the flame to its lowest.
 Now drop the egg just from the surface of the water while creating a swirl.
 And leave it undisturbed till it forms a solid shape.

 Cooking the perfect poached egg

 Once you drop the poached egg into the water, do not disturb it in ay way.
 While the egg is poaching, set up the bowl for the Turkish Eggs.
-Apply a generoud dollop or two of the garlicky yogurt and be ready to transfer the poached egg to it.
-The yold of the egg needs to be runny in this recipe.
+Apply a generous dollop or two of the garlicky yogurt and be ready to transfer the poached egg to it.
+The yolk of the egg needs to be runny in this recipe.
 So the maximum time that you need to cook the egg in the water is two minutes.
-The moment you see that the yold is surrounded by a sold layer of egg whites and the egg sits in a sturdy manner, gently take it out while releasing all the water you might be holding.
+The moment you see that the yolk is surrounded by a sold layer of egg whites and the egg sits in a sturdy manner, gently take it out while releasing all the water you might be holding.
 Transfer it to the bowl of garlicky yogurt (see video for a visual tutorial).

 Step 4 – Plating it up

-On top of the jiggly eggs, drizzle the chili butter sauce.
+On top of the jiggly eggs, drizzle the chilli butter sauce.
 I like to put three to four tablespoons in two eggs (see measurements below).
 And finally garnish it with fresh herbs.
 Eat it while it’s hot!

 Preparation time – 15 minutes